 The average cost of mesothelioma treatments is upwards of $400,000 a year.
 Fortunately, you may be eligible to receive financial compensation to help you pay for your medical expenses.

 Sokolove Law can help patients learn about their financial options through a free legal case review.

 At Sokolove Law, we’ve recovered over $5 Billion for thousands of mesothelioma patients and their families nationwide.
 Let us get you the results you deserve.

 Peritoneal Mesothelioma Symptoms

 Peritoneal mesothelioma develops in the lining of the abdomen (peritoneum).
-As a result, symptoms of this rare type of mesothelioma usually affect the stomach area, leading to problems with appetite, bloating, and digestion.
+As a result, symptoms of peritoneal mesothelioma usually affect the stomach area, leading to problems with appetite, bloating, and digestion.

 Common symptoms of peritoneal mesothelioma include:

 - Buildup of fluid in the abdomen (ascites)